 - 2 medium potatoes (boil, then mash into a smooth consistency.
 Put through a ricer if necessary)

 - 1 cup whole wheat flour

-- 2 sprigs of thyme, hard stems removed, chopped
+- 2 sprigs thyme (hard stems removed, chopped)

-- 2 tsp Sriracha sauce, optional.
-You already have some gentle heat from the ground black pepper in the recipe
+- 2 teaspoon Sriracha sauce (optional as you already have some heat from black pepper)

 - Salt to taste

 - In a bowl, mix together the potato, flour, salt, pepper and thyme.
 Add the oil and mix with your fingers until the dough looks slightly crumbly.